migtools/mig-operator/deploy/test-helpers/README.md

 1. Install to the `openshift-migration` namespace
 1. When installation completes create a `MigrationController` CR.
 The default values will install the UI, controller, restic, and velero.

+## Installing the operator without OLM
+This is primarily intended as a means of installing for OpenShift 3.
+1. `oc create -f ./non-olm/v1.0.0/operator.yml`
+1. `oc create -f ./non-olm/v1.0.0/controller-3.yml`

+There is also a `controller-4.yml` but for proper installation testing OLM should be used for OpenShift 4.